Laura, 1944, 20th Century Fox. Starring Dana Andrews, Gene Tierney, Clifton Webb. Directed by Otto Preminger. B&W, 88 minutes.

 Laura has a number of odd elements, such as the investigation techniques of Detective MacPherson and the effete personality of Lydecker, who appears to be in love in Laura.
 The story doesn’t suffer from any of these incongruities, however; the tension and cinematic reality hold firm.

 For several of the cast, this was a career-launching film.
 It was a breakout role for Clifton Webb, who was in his 50s at the time and primarily had worked on stage.
 For both Gene Tierney and Dana Andrews, who were also fairly new to moviegoers, the film helped establish A-list recognition from their peers and audiences.
+Andrews had learned about the film from his friend Lewis Milestone, who had turned down the job as the film’s director, and lobbied hard for the role, going so far as to get Hedda Hopper to advocate for him in her column.

 Even the director, Otto Preminger, found his film career taking off again with the success of Laura, after having been shunned by Hollywood because of disputes with powerhouse Darryl Zanuck.